jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

-# How to solve AttributeError in python
+# Solve AttributeError in python

 Our exploration of python using Test Driven Development continues in this chapter with the `AttributeError`